opengauss-mirror/docs/content/en/docs/Developerguide/create-table.md

     -   COMPRESS\_PREALLOC\_CHUNKS

         Specifies the number of pre-allocated row-store table compression chunks.
-A larger number of pre-allocated chunks indicates a lower table compression ratio, and a smaller data dispersion degree indicates a better access performance. \(Only common tables in the Astore engine are supported.\)
+A larger number of pre-allocated chunks indicates a lower table compression ratio, and a smaller data dispersion degree indicates a better access performance.
+This parameter can be modified.
+The modification affects the number of pre-allocated changed data and new data. \(Only common tables in the Astore engine are supported.\)

         Value range: 0 to 7.
 The default value is  **0**.

-        Sets the preprocessing of row-store table compression byte conversion.
-In some scenarios, the compression effect can be improved, but the performance deteriorates.

-        Value range: Boolean value.
-By default, this function is disabled.
+        - The maximum value of this parameter is **7** when **COMPRESS\_CHUNK_SIZE** is set to **512** or **1024**.
+        - The maximum value of this parameter is **3** when **COMPRESS\_CHUNK_SIZE** is set to **2048**.
+        - The maximum value of this parameter is **1** when **COMPRESS\_CHUNK_SIZE** is set to **4096**.

     -   COMPRESS\_BYTE\_CONVERT

         Sets the preprocessing of row-store table compression byte conversion.
 In some scenarios, the compression effect can be improved, but the performance deteriorates.
+This parameter can be modified.
+The modification determines whether to perform byte conversion preprocessing for changed data and new data.
+This parameter cannot be set to **false** if COMPRESS_DIFF_CONVERT is set to **true**.

         Value range: Boolean value.
 By default, this function is disabled.

     -   COMPRESS\_DIFF\_CONVERT

         Sets the preprocessing of row-store table compression differentiation.
 This parameter can be used together only with  **COMPRESS\_BYTE\_CONVERT**.
 In some scenarios, the compression effect can be improved, but the performance deteriorates.
+This parameter can be modified.
+The modification determines whether to perform byte differentiation preprocessing for changed data and new data.

         Value range: Boolean value.
 By default, this function is disabled.